 I was wondering if I can freeze egg salad?
 I’d like to prepare egg salad as packed lunch for our family trip this coming weekend so I was planning to prepare the egg salad before.
-My kids love egg salad so I’d like to know if I can freeze some and reheat for his lunch at school.
+My kids love egg salad so I’d like to know if I can freeze some and reheat for their lunch at school.

 Egg salad is a classic, creamy and chunky snack we all love.
 It’s one of the most basic and satisfying filling typically placed on soft bread or on crunchy crackers.
-The best thing about egg salads is that they are easy and quick to prepare.

 Can You Freeze Egg Salads?

 This is because eggs and mayonnaise are delicate ingredients that spoil easily if mishandled.
-So keeping in mind the proper storage tips can be your answer to prolonging freshness.
+So keeping in mind proper storage tips can be your answer to prolonging freshness.

 It is possible to store your egg salads in airtight containers for 3-5 days in the refrigerator.
 In fact, this may be the only effective way of storing egg salads for later consumption.
-Keeping the egg salads at room temperature for too long can cause spoilage so don’t leave it for too long out in the open.
+Keeping the egg salads at room temperature for too long can cause spoilage so don’t leave it for too long left out in the open.

-When you freeze it, though, the texture may change.
+When you freeze it, the texture may change.
 The egg salad becomes less chunky and less creamy.
 If there is no unpleasant smell arising from the salad, it’s still safe for consumption after a few days.

 If you want to bring egg salads for trips or picnics, make sure to properly store them to avoid spoilage.
 As much as possible, egg salads are best consumed when fresh.
 However, if you’d really like to store it for later, take care of your egg salads by having a good airtight container.